-> Our activities programme is designed to encourage mental alertness, self-esteem and social interaction with other residents.
+Our activities programme is designed to encourage mental alertness, self-esteem and social interaction with other residents.
 Our activities organiser meets with all new residents to discuss hobbies interests and social needs.
-Residents play a huge part in planning our activities programme which include, outings, cheese and wine evenings, musical entertainment, crafts, chair aerobics and games.
+Residents play a huge part in planning our activities programme which include, outings, musical entertainment, crafts, chair aerobics and games.

 Meals - Special diets are catered for and our cooks are always happy to discuss and offer alternative meals to please individual tastes.
 Menus are compiled with the involvement of residents and individual food preferences taken into account.